Seb9809/blog-ai-app-with-nextjs/README.md

 # Next.js 13.3 App with Auto ChatGPT Content

+_There is an error message that says that the current Prisma configuration is not compatible with the deployment on Windows, and as a result, deployment cannot be completed.
+To resolve this issue, the Prisma configuration needs to be updated to a version that is compatible with the deployment environment._

 This is a simple application built with Next.js 13.3, Prisma, TipTap, Typescript, and deployed on Vercel.
 The app allows users to edits posts, also features an auto chatbot powered by OpenAI's GPT language model.

 ## Tech Stack